coveo/source.coveo.com/_posts/2014-09-23-coveo-for-sitecore-troubleshooting.md

 ![](https://lh6.googleusercontent.com/Rz6tiPuNFw5EyKVamQ5ZTQ7RImHx8v5Rsidea6t1An-kE2yD7gUEoem4Re6ZmVO2eU8wQ7AyiX33ARHUPAQtIkKF-O_pOauy2EFDIpSuXMrofM03v-L4TcqW)

 <span style="color: red;">WARNING: If you ran several indexing operations that are not being picked up by Coveo or you changed the source name multiple times, the documents will not be automatically cleared from the Queue.
 This could end up filling up the drive on which your RabbitMQ is installed.
 By clicking on the Queue, you will be able to Delete or Purge it.
-We recommend to use the purge unless the Queue is not used anymore, in case of a source name change for example.</span>
+We don't recommend to use the purge unless the Queue is not used anymore, in case of a source name change for example.</span>

 LAST TIP: Coveo supports [log4net](https://developers.coveo.com/display/public/SC201406/Using+the+Sitecore+Search+Provider#UsingtheSitecoreSearchProvider-UsingLoggingforDebuggingPurposes), do not hesitate to use it!